 - Will you need a full size boardroom or smaller creative spaces?

 - Will it be used by large groups or small teams?

 - Does it need to be client-facing or is it solely for internal use?

 - Does it need more privacy than usual or should it be easily accessible?

 Once you start to have a better idea of how the space will be used, you can start to tailor it accordingly.

 The right equipment

 Now it’s time to equip your room with the right stuff.
-You now know what the room is going to be used for, so you can pick and choose what goes in it with more care and precision.
+You now know what the room is going to be used for, so you can now embark on the office interior design stage with more care and precision.